archway-warp/warp-cli/README.md

   -s, --skip-environment  Don't start a new instance of localsecret for this testing session
 ```

-Additionally, while I'm not great at TypeScript, I am also providing a small utility module (`tests/src/utils/localsecret.ts`) for making writing your tests as hastle-free as possible.
+Additionally, while I'm not great at TypeScript, I am also providing a small utility module (`tests/src/utils/archway.ts`) for making writing your tests as hastle-free as possible.
 Currently, the utility module contains the following utility functions:

-- `getConstantineConnection()` - Returns a connection to the LCD API of a localsecret node
+- `getConstantineConnection()` - Returns a connection to the LCD API of a testnet node
 - `getGenesisWallets()` - Returns an array of pre-loaded genesis wallets available in LocalSecret (you don't need to remember or look up the mnemonics)
 - `storeAndInitContract()` - A shorthand for uploading your `wasm` contract to the chain and making an instance of it.
 Useful for when you only need one instance of a given contract ever in your tests.
 - `requestFaucetCoinsConstantine` - a quick helper function to get some test tokens on theConstantine-2 network.

-## Finally, deploying your contracts to the Secret Network
+## Deploying your contracts

 This is the most complex and, truthfully, still the least polished command available in this CLI tool.
 It interfaces with the local `secretcli` installation and config to publish your smart contract to mainnet or testnet.
 It can be slow right now, but I'll be working on improving the performance and user experience of the deployment scripts over the coming weeks.